ains-arch/dotfiles/README.md

 To push configuration changes to this repo, clone it somewhere nonessential.
 Then you can pull updates from the actual root directory into this git repo by running `pull.sh`.
-You'll proably need to change some file paths in `pull.sh` for it to work properly.
+You'll probably need to change some file paths in `pull.sh` for it to work properly.

 ## Contents